JuliaCollections/DataStructures.jl/README.rst

 and compiled with /O2 optimization.
 These tests were conducted on a Windows 8.1 64-bit machine with the Microsoft Visual Studio 12.0 compiler.

+There is a minor performance issue as follows: the container may hold onto two or three keys even after the data records containing those keys have been deleted, which may cause a memory drain in the case of large keys.
+All keys are released completely by the ``empty!`` function.